How To Handle Unsafe Work Practices

 How Do I Report Unsafe Work Practices?

-If you notice unsafe practices at work, it is a good idea to give your employer the opportunity to rectify the issue.
+If you notice unsafe practices at work, it is a good idea to allow your employer to rectify the issue.
 However, if the employer fails to do so, there are other avenues open to you that you can explore.
 Some workers fear retaliation.
 This is possible, but there are legal protections in place against this.
 Here are some tips to consider:

 Collect Evidence